cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The better option can not be hardcoded into the rules.
-It is up to the Gamemaster to create an interesting story out of the failure and drive the story foreward, an concept aptly named "fail foreward".
+It is up to the Gamemaster to create an interesting story out of the failure and drive the story forward, an concept aptly named "fail forward".
 This would take out the need to reroll because a decision has been made and reason for the check is gone.